dsshim0125/grmc/README.md

 conda install pytorch=1.6.0 torchvision=0.5.0 -c pytorch
 ```

 We ran our experiments with PyTorch 1.6.0, CUDA 10.2, Python 3.5.6 and Ubuntu 18.04.
-Usage of higher or lower version of PyTorch seems to show incompatible to our pre-trained model.
+Usage of higher or lower version of PyTorch seems to be incompatible to our pre-trained model.

 ```bash
 pip install pillow==5.2.0 opencv-contrib-python